Please email corrections to Mike Clark

-Hilda Rose Weeks was born Sept.
+Hilda Rose Weeks (1899-1900) was born Sept.
 27, 1899 in Hampden Massachusetts, and died on Sept.
-2, 1900, a few days before her 1st birthday.
+2, 1900 in Hampden, a few days before her 1st birthday.
 She was buried in Hampden also, most likely in an unmarked grave in the family at Prospect Hill Cemetery.

 Helen Louise Weeks (1902-1982) who follows:

 Lawrence, who was a career officer in the Navy, eventually got assigned to the Naval shipyards at Vallejo, California, which resulted in them moving to northern California.
 He and Helen eventually rented an old Victorian House on Rockville Road in the orchards on the outskirts of Fairfield that they moved to when he retired.
 Commander Hall died May 6, 1970, when he was in Chester, California, but his home at the time was still at the Rockville house.
 His ashes were scattered at sea, Helen's first husband Arthur Webster Harris also remarried, and he died in New Hampshire, the year after Commander Hall passed on.
 He is buried at the Oxbow Cemetery in Newbury, Vermont.
 Helen stayed on at the Rockville house and died April 22, 1982 in Fairfield, California.
-Lawrence is buried with a military tombstone in the Suisun-Fairfield Cemetery, and Helen's ashes were scattered at sea somewhere offshore of the resort community of Santa Cruz, California.
+Her ashes were scattered at sea somewhere offshore of the resort community of Santa Cruz, California.
 Helen had two children, one from each marriage, who are listed below.

 Of the first marriage (to Arthur Harris)